 The 460MW Great Island Combined-Cycle Gas Turbine (CCGT) power plant is located near Waterford Harbour in Great Island, County Wexford, Ireland.
 It replaces the 240MW fuel oil unit at the existing plant site.
 The gas turbine was fired-up and synchronised to the grid for the first time in September 2014, marking the completion of the construction.
 The project created more than 1,200 jobs during construction and will supply electricity to more than 500,000 homes.

-At an investment of more than €330m, it is one of the biggest infrastructural projects in the country and is one of the cleanest and most reliable gas power plant in the country.
-As part of the upgrades to the site, the existing containment bunds surrounding the oil storage tanks were upgraded to higher safety levels in this highly environmentally sensitive environment.
+At an investment of more than €330m, it is one of the biggest infrastructure projects in the country and is one of the cleanest and most reliable gas power plants in the country.
+As part of the upgrades to the site, the existing containment bunds surrounding the oil storage tanks were upgraded to higher safety levels in this environmentally sensitive environment.

 The existing tank bottom had a concrete floor which ran half way up the slope of the containment bund.
 The design called for a sealed system in which a HDPE geomembrane was placed across the tank floor and right to the top of the tank slope to contain oil in the event of a spillage.
 The bund floor was to be finished with a 10mm single sized pebble and the side slopes were to be vegetated.
 The side slopes in some areas reached a 1:1 slope and it was necessary to provide a method for retaining the soil onto the HDPE membrane without damaging it.
 A system anchored from the crest with enough depth of soil to sustain plant growth was required.